Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Results

-We report in Table~\ref{tab:embedding_sensitivy} the average normalized validation and test error for each encoder when used within \hbbodkl for different fractions of total LLM calls over all 30 benchmark scenarios.
-Results demonstrate that the average normalized validation and test performance of \hbbodkl remains within a similar range across all encoder models, which suggests that \hbbodkl is robust to the choice of encoder.
-This robustness can be expected, as none of the encoder models were specifically trained or fine-tuned for our task of predicting prompt performance.
-The effectiveness of \hbbodkl stems from its ability to learn a mapping from prompts to performance through the DK-GP, provided that the raw embedding features can semantically differentiate between prompts and carry relevant information.
+We report in Table~\ref{tab:embedding_sensitivity} the average normalized validation and test error for each encoder when used within \hbbodkl for different fractions of total LLM calls over all 30 benchmark scenarios.
+Results show that \hbbodkl maintains consistent validation and test error across all encoder models, indicating robustness to the choice of encoder.
+This is expected, as none were specifically fine-tuned for predicting prompt performance. \hbbodkl's effectiveness stems from its ability to learn a mapping from prompts to performance through the structural-aware DK-GP, provided the embeddings capture meaningful distinctions between prompts.